aqreed/PyVLM/README.md

 	<img src="/img/bs_print_output.png" alt="drawing" width="600" align="center"/>
 </p>

+---
+**NOTE**:
+PyVLM is under development and might change in the near future.
+In particular, we are working on improving the drag calculation method.

+---

 ### Installation

-PyVLM has been written in Python3, and its version v0.1.1 is available in PyPi.
+PyVLM has been written in Python 3, and its version v0.1.2 is available in PyPi.
 It can be installed using:

 ```sh
 $ pip install vlm